tidymodels/textrecipes/tests/testthat/_snaps/tokenmerge.md

     Error <recipes_error_step>

       Caused by error in `prep()`:
       !
-All columns selected for this step should be tokenlists
+All columns selected for the step should be tokenlist.

 # printing